canonical/postgresql-k8s-operator/docs/how-to/enable-plugins-extensions.md

 ## Enable plugin/extension

-Enable the plugin/extension by setting `True` as the value of its respective config option, like in the following example:
+Enable the plugin/extension by setting `True` as the value of its respective configuration option, like in the following example:

 ```text
 juju config postgresql-k8s plugin_<plugin name>_enable=True